andrew-levy/swiftui-react-native/docs/docs/02-API/06-Hooks/02-useEnvironment.md

 ---
 ---

-The `useColorScheme` hook returns the current color scheme and a function to set the color scheme.
+The `useEnvironment` hook allows you to access your environment variables supplied to the `SwiftUIRoot` view.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';